WenjinTao/WenjinTao.github.io/index.md

 - NSF Travel Grant, 2018
 - [Data Analytics & Information Systems Division Best Track Paper Award, IISE Annual 2018](http://campaign.r20.constantcontact.com/render?m=1101700049774&ca=ed0c3be7-c33d-4f73-9cbe-2269222b73ca)
 - NSF Travel Grant, 2016
+- Award in the Innovation Cup of Science Popularization, 2012
+- Outstanding Student Leader in the School of Mechanical Engineering at BIT, 2012
+- The Final Champion in 2011 Formula Student Competition China, 2011
+- Qualification Certificate of Automotive Specialized Technique by SAE of China, 2011
+- The Final Champion in 2010 Formula Student Competition China, 2010
+- Beijing Outstanding Graduate, 2010
+- The First Prize of FAST Scholarship, 2010
+- The DEC Scholarship, 2010
+- National Scholarship, 2009
+- The University Award for 6 times at BIT, 2006-2010

 <hr class="divide-line">